giacomorella/giacomorella.github.io/index.md

 	-   The Fed, housing and household debt over time (job market paper) [[DEPS Working Paper No. 850]](https://www.deps.unisi.it/sites/st02/files/allegatiparagrafo/02-03-2021/850.pdf)

-         -   Macroeconomic effects of household debt: a survey of the empirical literature' [[last version]](./assets/survey_rella.pdf)
+	-   Macroeconomic effects of household debt: a survey of the empirical literature [[last version]](./assets/survey_rella.pdf)

 - #### Work in progress: